Newsletters – Google Analytics

 3. Go to Plugins > Add New > Upload in your WordPress dashboard where you can browse to the

 newsletters-ga.zip file and then click the “Install Now” button.
-Upon successful installation you will be given the option to activate the plugin immediately so you can click the “Activate Plugin” link and skip the upcoming activation instructions.
+Upon successful installation, you will be given the option to activate the plugin immediately by clicking the “Activate Plugin” link and skip the upcoming activation instructions.

 1. Extract the ZIP archive named

 newsletters-ga.zip in order to be presented with a single folder named

 wp-content/plugins/ directory of your WordPress installation, as seen in the example image below.
 Follow the upcoming activation instructions to activate the Newsletters-ga extension plugin.

 Once you have installed the Google Analytics extension via FTP you need to activate it.